objcio/articles/2014-08-11-bad-testing-practices.md

 fail, even though the external behavior of our code hasn't changed.

 Today:
-The class UsersController relies on the class UsersRepository to retrieve users from the database.
+The `UsersController`class relies on the `UsersRepository`class to retrieve users from the database.
-You are testing UsersController and you stub out the `find` method of the UsersRepository class to make your tests run faster and in a deterministic fashion, which is an awesome thing to do.
+You are testing `UsersController` and you stub out the `find` method of the `UsersRepository` class to make your tests run faster and in a deterministic fashion, which is an awesome thing to do.

 Tomorrow:
-You decide to refactor UsersController to use the new query syntax of UsersRepository, which is more readable.
+You decide to refactor `UsersController` to use the new query syntax of `UsersRepository`, which is more readable.
 Because it's a refactoring, you should not touch your tests.
-You update UsersController to use the more readable method `where`, in order to find the records of interest.
+You update `UsersController` to use the more readable method `where`, in order to find the records of interest.
-Now your tests are broken because they stub the method `find` but not where.
+Now your tests are broken because they stub the method `find` but not `where`.

-Umbrella stubbing can help here in some cases, but for our case with the class UsersController... well, there is no alternative library to fetch _my_ Users from _my_ database.
+Umbrella stubbing can help here in some cases, but for our case with the `UsersController` class... well, there is no alternative library to fetch _my_ users from _my_ database.

 What To Do:
 Create an alternative implementation of the same class for testing purposes and use it as a test double.

-To continue with our example, we should provide an InMemoryUsersReposity.
+To continue with our example, we should provide an `InMemoryUsersRepository`.
-This in-memory alternative should comply to every single aspect of the contract established by the original class UsersRepository, except that it stores data in memory to make our tests fast.
-This means that when you refactor UsersRepository, you do the same with its in-memory version.
+This in-memory alternative should comply to every single aspect of the contract established by the original `UsersRepository` class, except that it stores data in memory to make our tests fast.
+This means that when you refactor `UsersRepository`, you do the same with its in-memory version.
 To make it very clear: yes, you now have to maintain two different implementations of the same class.